-Where it is a subsidiary entity entering into the construction contract, the owner may, in addition to the bonds or letter of credit, require a parent company guarantee, guaranteeing the performance of the subsidiary.
+Where a subsidiary entity enters into the construction contract, the owner may, in addition to the bonds or letter of credit, require a parent company guarantee, guaranteeing the performance of the subsidiary.

-It is typical on P3 projects for the ultimate parent companies of the design-build contractor and the service provider to provide parent company guarantees to the concessionaire (assignable to the governmental authority) which guarantee the performance of the subsidiary entity.
+It is typical on P3 projects for the ultimate parent companies of the design-build contractor and the service provider to provide parent company guarantees to the concessionaire (assignable to the governmental authority), which guarantees the performance of the subsidiary entity.